CapacitorSet/box-js/README.md

 --download: actually download the payloads (if this flag is not present, downloading eg. `google.com` will create a file which contains `(Contents of http://google.com/)`)

+--output-dir: The location on disk to write the results files and folders to (defaults to current directory)

 --no-shell-error: do not throw a fake error when executing `WScriptShell.Run` (it throws a fake error by default to pretend that the distribution sites are down, so that the script will attempt to poll every site)

 --timeout: the script will timeout after this many seconds (default: `--timeout=30`)

---windows-xp: emulate Windows XP (influences the value of environment variables).
+--windows-xp: emulate Windows XP (influences the value of environment variables)

 --no-cc_on-rewrite: do not rewrite `/*@cc_on <...> @*/` to `<...>`